pantheon-systems/documentation/source/content/guides/wordpress-composer/04-bedrock-composer.md

 ---
 title: Using Bedrock to Create Your WordPress Pantheon Site
-subtitle: Create Composer-managed WordPress Site on with Bedrock
+subtitle: Create a Composer-managed WordPress Site with Bedrock
 description: Learn more about Bedrock for Composer-managed WordPress sites.
 categories: [develop]
 tags: [wordpress]